Falkenstein Castle (Taunus): Location

 The castle ruins are visible from a long way off, both from Königstein im Taunus as well as from the direction of Kronberg im Taunus.
 From the ruins the city of Frankfurt am Main and large parts of the Rhine-Main Plain may be seen.
-However, the site is not overrun by tourists, partly because it is not signed from outside of the village.
+However, the site is not overrun by tourists, partly because it is not signed from outside the village.
 The path to the castle is located by the Catholic Church on Reichenbachweg; here there is a signpost.
-The castle can only be reached on foot.
+The castle can be reached only on foot.
 The path from the church is about 330 metres long and runs uphill.
 Other neighbouring castles are Königstein about 1.5 kilometres to the southwest and Kronberg about 3 kilometres southeast.